Local LAND Creative Writing Competitions

 Each campus must implement its own local competition or other structured selection process for identifying submissions that will represent the college campus.
 Set local competition deadlines early enough to allow the campus coordinator sufficient time to identify winners and submit their entries to the statewide competition.

-Each college may submit two entries per category to the statewide competition.
+Each college may submit only two entries per category to the statewide competition.
 Multi-campus institutions may submit two entries per category for each campus.

 Submission of Campus Winners to the Statewide Competition